-If you're looking for an all-in-one machine that will satisfy your every coffee need and had all the latest technology, the Nespresso Vertuo Next with Aeroccino bundle (view on Amazon) will keep you caffeinated for years to come.
-For those who can't make it to dinner without their afternoon latte, we recommend the beautiful Nespresso Lattissima Pro Espresso Machine (view on Williams Sonoma) with its built-in frother and automatic cleaning.
+If you're looking for an all-in-one machine that will satisfy your every coffee need and has all the latest technology, the Nespresso Vertuo Next with Aeroccino bundle (view at Amazon) will keep you caffeinated for years to come.
+For those who can't make it to dinner without their afternoon latte, we recommend the beautiful Nespresso Lattissima Pro Espresso Machine (view at Williams Sonoma) with its built-in frother and automatic cleaning.

 Why Trust Simply Recipes?